paapaabdullahm/php-fpm/README.md

     ```
     Notice in `volumes` under the service `nginx-proxy`, we've mapped a `default.conf` file from our app into the container which we need to create.

-- Step 5: Create a default.conf file for nginx-proxy
+- Step 5: Create an nginx default.conf file for your app
     `$ touch default.conf`

-- Step 6: Add the following content to it
+- Step 6: Open it and add the following content to it

     ```nginx
     server {